Training guides

 Entering your data and calculating your results

-Step-by-step instructions for entering farm details — including stock numbers, fertiliser use, feed, and milk production — and running your calculation.
+Step-by-step instructions for entering farm details — including stock numbers, fertiliser use, feed, milk production, and effluent management — and running your calculation.

 Creating and managing your account